How do I use hashtags to promote my travel business?

 Hashtags on Instagram

 If you are not using hashtags on Instagram yet, you definitely need to start ASAP.
-People search using hashtags and you can also choose to follow certain hashtags so you see more of the content you love in your feed.
+People search using tags and you can also choose to follow certain ones so you see more of the content you love in your feed.

 Our top tips for using hashtags on Instagram: